caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/contributing/documentation.rst

    poetry run make -C docs html

 Cleaning the build directory will break the docker volume and requires restarting the web server container.
-This step is neccessary to rebuild the table of contents on every page when adding or removing new pages.
+This step is necessary to rebuild the table of contents on every page when adding or removing new pages.
 Incremental updates only rebuild pages that changed.

 ::